Notsfsssf/pixez-flutter/.github/README_en.md

 # About this repository

-As you see, Flutter is a framework that helps developer to design UI fastly.
+Flutter is an app framework that greatly reduces the amount of time needed to develop an app.

 Its Hot Reload feature can shorten debug time greatly, making the process WYSIWYG.

-By using PlatformChannel, you can create specific functionalities for different platforms.
+PlatformChannel can create specific functionalities for different platforms.

 This app uses `mobx`, `flutter_bloc` (will be deprecated), `provider` to manage status, and `custompainter` to play ugoira.

 ## Contribute

-Currently we have those users who contribute to this project.
-Thanks for their participating!
+We'd like to give a special thanks to the contributors who have put in so much effort to bring the project to where it is today!

 <table>
   <tr>